Saturday, May 13, 10 a.m.

 For family/friends of graduates who are unable to attend Commencement, the ceremony will be live streamed for free via the University's video portal.

-John Fierro, a member of the Kansas City, Mo., Public Schools Board of Directors, and the president and chief operating officer of the Mattie Rhodes Center, will present the keynote address.
+John Fierro, a member of the Kansas City, Mo., Public Schools Board of Directors, and the president and chief executive officer of the Mattie Rhodes Center, will present the keynote address.

 Fierro has served in a number of government appointed positions, including as the first Hispanic-American president of the Kansas City, Mo., Parks and Recreation Board of Commissioners.
 During his career, Fierro has distinguished himself as a civic leader, consensus builder, fundraiser and tireless advocate for Hispanics in Kansas City.
 He helped begin the Latino Civic Engagement Collaborative which supports the delivery of education, health care, mental health care, business development, housing, economic development and social services.
 He also led the expansion of the Mattie Rhodes Center, growing the agency to a nationally accredited organization supporting 15,000 participants annually, as well as leading the efforts to build a $2 million soccer park in Kansas City’s historic Northeast neighborhood.